 For the substrate, we recommend adding hard elements like pebbles and sand so they can move around easily.
 These snails don’t need a specific type of substrate, so you can just adjust to the other species and what they may need.

 What about the tank size?
-The good news is the mystery snail is able to thrive in almost any size of tanks.
+The good news is the mystery snail is able to thrive in almost any size of the tank.
 You can easily introduce them to an existing community tank of around 5 to 10 gallons.
 Of course, they prefer larger tanks.

 When it comes to keeping multiple mystery snails in the same tank, there should be only 1 or 2 of them in every 5 gallons of water.
-This will ensure not only enough food for them all, but also space to move about freely.
+This will ensure not only enough food for them all but also space to move freely.